iossifovlab/snakeobjects/documentation/tutorial.rst

 After we have *prepared* the project, it is time to execute it.
 This is done by :option:`sobjects run` command.
-This command requires at least one argument to that we use to control how to execute the pipeline:  ``-j`` means that we can use all the available local cores to execute the pipeline; ``-j 1`` means that we can use only one of the local cores; ``-j 2`` means that we can use 2 local cores, etc. Alternatively, we can add ``--profile <cluster profile>`` option which indicate that we will execute the pipeline by submitting jobs to the computation cluster defined by the ``<cluster profile>``.
+This command requires at least one argument to that we use to control how to execute the pipeline:  ``-j`` means that we can use all the available local cores to execute the pipeline (only for snakemake versions before 8.0); ``-j 1`` means that we can use only one of the local cores; ``-j 2`` means that we can use 2 local cores, etc. Alternatively, we can add ``--profile <cluster profile>`` option which indicate that we will execute the pipeline by submitting jobs to the computation cluster defined by the ``<cluster profile>``.
 Executing pipelines on cluster will be covered later.
-For now, we would use the simplest ``-j`` form to execute the *dummy* pipeline we have developed so far.
+For now, we would use the simplest ``-j 1`` form to execute the *dummy* pipeline we have developed so far.
 We can specify more options to the :option:`sobjects run` command that control the execution of the pipeline and here we would use the ``-q`` command that instructs the underlying